 What is DDOS Server?

 Once a DDoS server attack subsides, it leaves you with a huge mess to clear.
-Read on to understand actions you should take during a DDoS attack and things you should do to recover.
+Read on to the understand actions you should take during a DDoS attack and the things you should do to recover.

 What to Do During a DDoS Server Attack?